rhossis/logincredential/lib/Multiotp/README.md

                              (code result are also displayed on the console)
                debug-prefix: add a prefix when using the debug mode (for example 'Reply-Message := ' for FreeRADIUS)
+         default-2fa-digits: [6-16] set the default amount of OTP digits
+         default-pin-digits: [4-32] set the default amount of PIN digits
  default-request-prefix-pin: [0|1] prefix PIN enabled/disabled by default
    default-request-ldap-pwd: [0|1] LDAP/AD password enabled/disabled by default
                 display-log: [0|1] enable/disable log display on the console
             group-attribute: attribute to return for the group membership (for example 'Filter-Id' for FreeRADIUS)
+        ignore-no-prefix-cp: [0|1] Disable 'no prefix' for Credential Provider
                      issuer: default name of the issuer of the (soft) token
         ldap-account-suffix: LDAP/AD account suffix
              ldap-activated: [0|1] enable/disable LDAP/AD support